apnex/labops/README.md

 - Can easily be modified or extended, no logic hidden or embedded in hard to find places

 **Portable**
-- Designed with minimal or no external dependencies so it can be run on on virtualised public or private cloud environment
+- Designed with minimal or no external dependencies so it can be run on any public or private cloud environment

 After provisioning a VM, a fully working web application can then be deployed via the in-built catalogue reachable via: https://X.X.X.X:8472
 By being modular and declarative, a `labops.sh` node can quickly be repurposed or have its microservices application changed.